I think you’ll agree with me when I say that if you’re trying to choose a new computer for your business, there’s a lot of choices.

 This is massive, for an office of 5 staff that’s about an hour a day.
 Do the math, and the SSD is a real no brainer.

 The only issue with SSD’s is that they don’t come as standard with most budget systems.
-They are an additional purchase and will require an IT professional to install.
+They are an additional purchase and will require a professional working in IT services to install.
 There’s a bit of investment here but well worth it when you factor in the amount of time you’ll be saving by having an SSD in your new system.

 Windows 10 is now the defacto operating system of choice for PCs.